ng-doc/ng-doc/apps/documentation/src/app/getting-started/roadmap/index.md

 We're going to improve the demo by adding the ability for users of your documentation to open the demo in Stackblitz, which would be cool, wouldn't it?

+## Build stability and error output

+In order to better understand what went wrong, we would like to improve error output as well as increase build stability to skip parts of the application that cannot be built.

 ## Tests

 Features are always cool, but sometimes you have to spend time on boring tests to ensure stability,